Command-line client

 Listing Scripts

-ls prints one script name per line if standard input is not a terminal.
-Sieve script names must not contain linefeeds, so ls can safely be used in scripts.
+Sieve script names cannot contain newlines, so ls -1 and ls -l can safely be used in scripts.

 Persistent Connections